opendocsg/slw-judgments-backfill/2003_SGHC_9/report.md

  ... ... the legal position is this.
 There is no rule of law or of practice which makes it obligatory that the evidence of the prosecutrix should be corroborated before a conviction for rape could be entered.
 The only rule that demands corroboration in such a case is a rule of prudence; and even this rule of prudence hardened into a rule only because decided cases had a tendency to treat the victim of a rape (of any sexual or unnatural offence, for that matter) as an accomplice, which, in several case, the victim is not.
 And what this rule of prudence requires is that this should be present to the mind of the judge.
 If, in the circumstances of a particular case, the judge thinks that he can dispense with corroboration and the uncorroborated testimony of the victim can be safely believed, even this rule of prudence may be dispensed with.
 And merely for the reason that there is no corroboration for the evidence of the victim of an outrageous act, such evidence should not be rejected, if it appears from the circumstances that the victim is speaking the truth.
 Otherwise, many a crime of such nature can never be brought to justice.

-80     The law in Singapore is re-stated by Yong Pung How CJ first in Tang Kin Seng v Public Prosecutor [1997] 1 SLR 46.
+80     The law in Singapore is re-stated by Yong Pung How CJ first in Tang Kin Seng v Public Prosecutor <span class="citation">[1997] 1 SLR 46</span>.
 After reviewing a large body of learning and decided cases, Yong Pung How CJ commented at page 58:

  ...
 In Singapore, there is no jury trial.
 There is no legal requirement that a judge must warn himself expressly of the danger of convicting on the uncorroborated evidence of a complainant in a case involving sexual offences.
 There is, however, authority to the effect that it is dangerous to convict on the words of the complainant alone unless her evidence is unusually compelling.
 There is therefore no reason for the courts here to be bogged down by legal technicalities as to whether or not there is corroboration and what is or is not, legally speaking, corroboration.